nprak42/dbtassignment/ecommerce_project/README.md

-Welcome to your new dbt project!

-### Using the starter project

-Try running the following commands:
-- dbt run
-- dbt test
+DBT Assignment for Data Engineering 690-A01

+Can find the required ecommerce project data inside the folder above.

 ### Resources:
 - Learn more about dbt [in the docs](https://docs.getdbt.com/docs/introduction)